ok-nc/LorentzDNN/README.md

 ## This is a machine learning network designed to aid in the modeling and simulation of metamaterials (MMs).
 ### The original forward network model was developed by Christian Nadell and Bohao Huang in tensoflow, and further optimized and ported to pytorch by Ben Ren.

-### The main aim of this project is to incorporate known physics relations to improve deep learning applied to MM systems.
+### The main aim of this project is to incorporate known physics relations to improve deep learning networks applied to MM systems.
 ### The fundamental relationships involve using Lorentz oscillator equations as the basis for mapping an input geometry to output transmission, reflection, or absorption spectra.

 # Developer Log: